dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/README.md

 OpenStack-Grizzly-VM-SandBox-Guide
 ==================================

-Under Developement - Do not follow until you really know what you are up to !!!

 This is a guide for Stackers who want to have a more simpler, step by step process to deploy OpenStack Grizzly using Virtual Machines.

 ![Rofl](https://raw.github.com/dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/master/Images/fun-graphics.jpg)